Just Do It Groups

 The second most fulfilling thing in your week

 Want a more fulfilling life, one week at a time?
-You have come to the right place.
+You have landed on the right page.

 The second most fulfilling thing you can plan into your week is a Just Do It Group session, 30-60 minutes with 2 or 3 friends.
-The aim of each session is for each participant to discover what will be the most fulfilling thing in their week when they do it.
-That is their "Just Do It" item.
+What is the the most fulfilling thing?
+Doing the "Just Do It item" God puts into you during the session.

 Strange as it sounds, this actually works, no matter how much or how little a person already knows about God or the Bible.
 Ideas come into people's minds.
-They go do them.
-Next week they come back and say what happened when they did them.
+They go do them, counting on God to give them whatever it takes to get them done.
+Next week they come back and tell their stories.

 Just Do It Groups can also be called "Listen and Cheer Groups" because that's what we do.
 We listen to God-given Scripture and God's Spirit for guidance about his campaign and our next assignments.
 We cheer each other on as we discern or sense our assignments and carry them out.